ScottHavalOsman/Star_Wars_World/README.md

 Why are we doing this project?
 - To enhance the learning experience around the Star Wars Franchise.

+## User Questions
+- What user needs is your product going to answer?
+Can you document them?
+- Why would your users want to use your product over something similar that they've seen elsewhere?
+- How could you make sure that your web app uses interface solutions that users are familiar with so that it is intuitive to use?
+- What is the user journey — how will users interact with your product, and how many steps will be necessary to complete their goals?

 ## MVP (Original)
 - Users should be able to click characters, planets, etc. to return information from API. ✓